infobsmi/b33s/docs/multi-user/README.md

 You can use policy variables in the *Resource* element and in string comparisons in the *Condition* element.

 You can use a policy variable in the Resource element, but only in the resource portion of the ARN.
 This portion of the ARN appears after the 5th colon (:).
 You can't use a variable to replace parts of the ARN before the 5th colon, such as the service or account.
 The following policy might be attached to a group.
-It gives each of the users in the group full programmatic access to a user-specific object (their own "home directory") in MinIO.
+It gives each of the users in the group full programmatic access to a user-specific object (their own "home directory") in B33S.

 ```
 {